utelecon/utelecon.github.io/en/articles/onenote-whiteboard/index.md

 If you are using OneNote with an iPad, you can also use "AirPlay (or other mirroring software)" for screen sharing, although it is not described in detail in this article.

-### Writing on the board
+### Writing on the Board

 Once you have prepared and shared your work, you can actually teach.
 You can write on the board freely using the tools we have introduced so far.
 You might refer to the [official video](https://support.microsoft.com/en-us/office/video-draw-and-sketch-in-onenote-e5d9e43e-96a0-442a-85e9-298e029aa76c?wt.mc_id=otc_onenote).

-### Distributing materials
+### Distributing Materials

 Distributing course materials is very useful in online classes, as it is difficult to see how students are doing.
 Here we show you how to distribute materials by sharing a link or as a pdf.

-#### Sharing a link
+#### Sharing a Link

 By sharing a link, students can open the OneNote screen from it.
 Even if the students do not have OneNote installed, they will have no problem opening the link from their browser.